-The defender understands the expectations on the Selecao players but says the team is focused on claiming the trophy for the fans.
+The defender understands the expectations on the Selecao players but says the team are focused on claiming the trophy for the home supporters

-Brazil will have to beat an impressive Colombia side in Fortaleza on Friday if it wants to book a place in the semifinals but Luiz says the players will deliver for the fans.
+Brazil will have to beat an impressive Colombia side in Fortaleza on Friday if they want to book their place in the semi-finals, but Luiz says the players will deliver for the fans.

 “But, we have a manager, Luiz Felipe Scolari, who has won it and done it before and that helps.
 He has been fantastic for us.”

-The team has been criticized for its lack of flair in comparison to previous Brazil sides, but Luiz arugued that what the squad lacked in firepower in the attacking areas, it made up for in defense.
+The team has been criticised for their lack of flair in comparison to previous Brazil sides, but Luiz arugued that what the squad lacked in firepower in the attacking areas, they made up for in defence.

-“There are many, many names of top quality in our defense now, and it means Brazil is no longer known just for its strikers but for being a great team.”
+“There are many, many names of top quality in our defence now, and it means Brazil are no longer known just for their strikers but for being a great team.”

 Luiz endured a difficult season at Chelsea last year with the 27-year-old not being part of manager Jose Mourinho's first-choice central defensive pairing.